medcomdk/dk-medcom-messaging/docs/index.md

  > Note: Clinical guidelines and use cases are in both Danish and English.
 The remaining documentation will be in English.

-This page represents the messaging profiles (DK: Meddelelsesprofiler) used in MedComs FHIR®© standards.The MedCom Messaging Implementation Guide (IG) includes the following profiles:
+This page represents the messaging profiles (DK: Meddelelsesprofiler) used in MedComs FHIR®© standards.The <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/">MedCom Messaging Implementation Guide (IG) </a>includes the following profiles:

 * <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/StructureDefinition-medcom-messaging-message.html">MedComMessagingMessage</a>
 * <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/StructureDefinition-medcom-messaging-messageHeader.html">MedComMessagingMessageHeader</a>